 He’s featured on tracks with 50 Cent.
 Lil Wayne.
 Ludacris.
 G-Eazy.
 Nicki Minaj.
 Meek Mill.
 Fucking Rihanna, following a tragic trend of girls who watched their fathers beat their mothers and succumbed to their hardwire programming.
 The list goes on.
 And he’s just been nominated for an NAACP image award.

-While Vulture proudly promotes a Gloria Steinem interview discussing the subjugation of women, female writer Dee Lockett is at the ready to counter with a track, just a day after reporting on his assault with a deadly weapon.
+While Vulture proudly promotes a Gloria Steinem interview discussing the subjugation of women, Vulture writer Dee Lockett – a woman – is at the ready to counter with a piece promoting a new Chris Brown track, just a day after reporting on his assault with a deadly weapon.
 On a woman.

-In July, Billboard’s Adelle Platon was at the ready to deliver Chris Brown’s “soothing ballad” following the shooting deaths of Philando Castile & Alton Sterling.
-Brown was quoted as saying the track is meant for “anybody dealing with injustice or struggle in their lives.”
+In July, Billboard’s Adelle Platon was at the ready to deliver Chris Brown’s “heartfelt” and “soothing ballad” following the shooting deaths of Philando Castile & Alton Sterling.
+Brown was quoted as saying the track is meant for “anybody dealing with injustice or struggle in their lives,” shaping himself as a consoler of the victimized.

 Yet in the article, not a single mention appears of the struggles he’s best known for.
 Meanwhile, legions of young female fans have fetishized his aggression, which Lockett, Edwards and Platon don’t seem to grasp that they’ve normalized and balanced with legitimizing promotion of his work.